joebb97/joebb-website-source/content/about/faq.md

 ![xkcd](https://imgs.xkcd.com/comics/wisdom_of_the_ancients.png
 "CC BY-NC 2.5")

-I think this [talk](https://www.youtube.com/watch?v=Xe1TZaElTAs) by Clay Shirky sums it up nicely.

-(Note I'm not a huge fan of Clay referring to everyone as "guys".
-I believe "people" or "engineers" is often a better choice.
-The word hacker also makes me cringe, but the sentiment is said well otherwise.
-The talk shows that it's from 2007 with its references, as `perl` is relatively old.
-Do note this is just my opinion, but I believe most people will tell you Python and Ruby are much more sensible choices in the year [2020](https://www.quora.com/Is-Perl-still-relevant-in-2020?share=1). )

 ## These are all just your opinions, right?

 Yes everything on this site is my own personal opinion and doesn't necessarily reflect that of whoever employs me at any given time.
+Some might even call what I write here **jokes** and **satire**, but sadly words will only get us so far.

 Much of programming and tech is quite subjective with only some absolutes.
 The above disclaimer is quite important.